SanderSade/mIRC-script-merger-cleaner/readme.md

 ## Configuration

 MsMerge can be used with configuration file (JSON) or command-line variables.
-It is recommended to use the configuration file, as that way it is possible to have individual options for every source file.
+It is recommended to use the configuration file, as that way it is possible to set individual options for every source file.

 ### Configuration file